-Judge Gonzalez was elected to the court in 2019.
-Judge Gonzalez serves on the bench in Boone County.
-She handles landlord/tenant matters, general civil and criminal dockets, and juvenile court cases.
-Judge Gonzalez is a graduate of the Saint Louis University, School of Law, with an undergraduate degree from the University of Wisconsin.
+Judge Tracy Z. Gonzalez was elected in November 2018 and took the bench as Associate Circuit Judge, Division IX in January, 2019.
+Division IX handles landlord/tenant matters, general civil and criminal dockets, adult abuse cases and juvenile court cases.
+Judge Gonzalez is a graduate of the Saint Louis University, School of Law, with an undergraduate degree from the University of Wisconsin - Madison.